jlucasdba/pgstratify/README.md

 `pgvacman --database mydatabase --verbose myconfig.yaml`

 The recommended usage, once your rules are satisfactorily defined, is to schedule pgvacman to run periodically in a cron job (or some other scheduling mechanism).

-## Why Do I Need This?

-If your database is relatively small, and/or the data in your tables is very stable, you probably don't.
-The main use case is to update table storage parameters when rowcounts get high enough that the default percentage-based autovacuum approach starts to break down.

 ## Detailed Rationale